-Drama Exploration II (30%)
+Presenting and Performing Texts (30%)

-The focus of this unit will be on how a published text is animated and brought to life for an audience.
-Two extracts will be prepared and presented by the candidate and must include a group piece.
-The emphasis is on working to the intention of the original playwright and not on devising.
+The focus of this unit will be on how a published text is brought to life for an audience.
+Two extracts from a play will be prepared and presented by the candidate and must include a group piece.
+The emphasis is on working to the intention of the original playwright, rehearsing the script and realising this in performance.

-Drama: Performance and Response (40%)
+Performance and Response (40%)

 The focus of this unit is to explore and analyse a performance text.
 Pupils will also be required to write a theatre review from a live theatre event.
-The candidates will analyse functions of Deviser, Designer, Director and Performer.
+The candidates will analyse the functions of a Designer, Director and Performer.